Applying for Admission

 Degree Seeking (Matriculated) Students

-Matriculation involves the following steps:
+Admissions process involves the following steps:

-1. Complete an admissions application available online at Cascadia's Getting Started webpage
+1. Complete an admissions application available online at Cascadia's Getting Started webpage.

-Non-degree Seeking (Non-matriculated) Students
+Non-Degree Seeking (Non-Matriculated) Students

 Placement Assessment

-Most courses at Cascadia require an assessment of a student’s skill level in English and math in order to determine whether or not a student is prepared to succeed in the courses.
+Most courses at Cascadia require an assessment of a student’s skill level in English and Math in order to determine whether or not a student is prepared to succeed in the courses.
 These assessments are not pass/fail in nature but are tools to assist advisors with appropriate class selection.

-Students who attended public high schools within Washington State may be eligible for English and math placements.
+Students who attended public high schools within Washington State may be eligible for English and Math placements.
 The Washington State high school transcript will be needed to determine eligibility.

 Students who received placement from another Washington Community or Technical College can request equivalent placement with Enrollment Services.
 To request Placement Reciprocity, email placement documents to enrollment@cascadia.edu and in the subject line note Placement Reciprocity.